-Saint Turibius of Mogrovejo (+1606), a missionary bishop of Lima, Peru from 1579 until his death in 1606, is a heroic model for bishops for all ages, as well as an exemplar for all priests and laity.
+Saint Turibius of Mogrovejo (+1606), a missionary bishop of Lima, Peru from 1579 until his death in 1606, is a heroic model for bishops for all ages, as well as an exemple for all priests and laity.
 But as Turibius would see things, he was simply doing his duty as a successor of the Apostles.

-Born in 1538 in the Valladolid province of Spain, Turibius, named after an early martyr, matured to become a virtuous and well-educated layman, immersed in the Catholic liberal arts; his talents were recognized by the King of Spain, who appointed him Grand Inquisitor – before that title was usurped in a memorable but rather unfortunate description by Dostoyevsky – then bishop of the new and vast diocese of Lima in the New World.
-Turibius tried to resist and remain in a more hidden life, but consented to being rushed through the minor orders, then ordained in 1578, before his departure across the stormy South Atlantic to the shores of the new world, in Peru.
+Born in 1538 in the Valladolid province of Spain, Turibius, named after an early martyr, matured to become a virtuous and well-educated layman, immersed in the Catholic liberal arts.
+His talents were soon recognized by the King of Spain, who appointed him Grand Inquisitor – before that title was usurped in a memorable but rather unfortunate description by Dostoyevsky.
+After that, Turibius was chosen bishop of the new and vast diocese of Lima in the New World.
+Do what he could to resist and remain in a more hidden life, he finally consented to being rushed through the minor orders, then ordained a priest and bishop in 1578, before his departure across the stormy South Atlantic to the shores of the new world, in Peru.

-Turibius truly cared for his flock, correcting his priests, ensuring the recently promulgated Missal of Pius V – the Council of Trent had just wrapped up two decades earlier, in 1563 -was in use in each parish, the vessels and vestments clean and in good order, and that his priests were living truly orthodox and ortho-prax lives, for the state of the clergy was not what it should have been.
-He would not stand for heresy, schism, distortion of the truth, nor moral depravity in his priests.
+Turibius truly cared for his flock, correcting his priests, ensuring the recently promulgated Missal of Pius V – the Council of Trent had just wrapped up two decades earlier, in 1563 -was in use in each parish, the vessels and vestments clean and in good order, and that his priests were living truly ortho-dox and ortho-prax lives, for the state of the clergy was not what it should have been.
+He would not tolerate heresy, schism, distortion of the truth, nor moral depravity in his priests.
+It is probable that he confirmed Saint Rose of Lima and Saint Martin de Porres.
 We could use a few more bishops like Saint Turibius.

-As one brief biography of the great saint described his apostolate, on which we would benefit from reflecting in our own time of fear and anxiety and vigilance about ‘safety’:
+As one brief biography of the great saint (well worth a read) described his apostolate, on which we would benefit from reflecting in our own time of fear and anxiety and vigilance about ‘safety’: